Loans for single mothers

 What can a single mother do if she wants to finish school, get a car, buy a home, or just handle a cash crisis?

-Census data shows that more single mothers than ever are living in poverty.1 With an average income below $30,000 2, it’s difficult to get a college degree, buy a decent car or a home, or even have cash for emergencies.
+Census data shows that more single mothers than ever are living in poverty.[1.
+4.1 Million Single-Mother Families Are Living In Poverty - Huffington Post] With an average income below $30,000 [2.
+Single Mothers on the Financial Edge - The Wall Street Journal], it’s difficult to get a college degree, buy a decent car or a home, or even have cash for emergencies.
 Many single moms have little credit history, or a less-than-stellar rating.

 Federal student loans